 We visited five of the best eco-friendly florists, all with the most beautiful bouquets you’ll find in London.
 All told us they were inspired by the work of royal florist Shane Connolly, a force for change in the industry, who advocates for ethically sourced, seasonal flowers and environmentally responsible cultivation.

-When it comes to eco-friendly flowers, we reckon Jason Boon is one of the most reputable in London.
-Boon Flowers may only be sprouting at the roots compared with other corporate florists, but Jason really practices what he preaches.
+When it comes to eco-friendly flowers, we reckon founder Jason Boon is one of the most reputable in London.
+His company Pleroma Flowers may only be sprouting at the roots compared with other corporate florists, but Jason really practices what he preaches.
 I meet him in a Gail’s coffee shop in leafy Queen’s Park to discuss his passion for British flowers and green ethos.
 Jason buys his stock from around the UK, from counties like Hampshire, and opts for mainly Narcissi, Cornflower and English Lavender in the spring and summer months.

 Buying from within the UK is already something that makes him stand out, as most florists source all their produce from Holland.
 But as well as that, he doesn’t use single-use plastic, recycles all his green waste and opts for chicken wire to keep floral arrangements in place – with a zero tolerance policy on flower foam.
 Perhaps the most sustainable element to Jason’s floristry is the fact that all his flowers are delivered using Urb-it, a company who only deliver via public transport or on foot.